What if the film I'm looking for doesn't seem to be available for screening in educational settings?

 Can I as a teacher screen films from Sambibs DVD-collection by using tools like Zoom and by sharing the screen with the students?

 This differs and depends on where the library has bought the film.
-Films bought under the license from Swedish Film are NOT allowed to be screened using different video/conference tools.
+Films bought under the license from Swedish Film are not allowed to be screened using video/conference tools.
 To know what applies for a specific film, contact me.
-Screening film by using for instance zoom is also dependable on the students network connections working well at the time of the screening.
+Screening film by using zoom and alike is also dependable on the students network connections working well at the time of the screening.